 Exploring options is necessary when choosing to adopt.
 Look into different agencies, adoption attorneys, and whether you want to adopt domestically, internationally, or through foster care.
 Research each option carefully and decide what is best for your family.
-It can also be helpful to speak with someone who has already gone through the adoption process.
+It can also be helpful to speak with someone who has already gone through the adoption process and journey.

 Do Some Soul Searching